How did the world oceans get their names?

 The Southern Ocean

 Historically less traversed due to its harsh conditions and remote location, the Southern Ocean has been a focal point for scientific research, particularly in studies related to climate change, marine biology, and oceanography.
-Its name, straightforward yet significant, reflects its encircling of the southernmost continent, Antarctica, playing a vital role in our global ecosystem.
+Efforts to protect its unique ecosystems have led to international agreements and the establishment of marine protected areas.